Rufus For Real

 Instructions

-• Whisk all of the glaze ingredients together in a small mixing bowl.
-Set aside.
+• Prepare the glaze.
+Whisk together all glaze ingredients in a small bowl and set aside.

 Nutrition